openstack-archive/devstack-gate/README.md

     python vmdatabase.py
     sqlite3 /home/jenkins/vm.db

-Currently the update-image script will produce a VM that only members of the OpenStack CI team can log into.
-You should start by patching devstack-vm-update-image.py to have an option to install your own local ssh key, and if you don't want to use the "jenkins" user, it should also create whatever user you want to use.
-Send that patch upstream to us so it can be merged.
+By default, the update-image script will produce a VM that only members of the OpenStack CI team can log into.
+You can inject your SSH public key by setting the appropriate env variable, like so:

+    export JENKINS_SSH_KEY=$(head -1 ~/.ssh/authorized_keys)

 Then run:

     ./devstack-vm-update-image.sh <YOUR PROVIDER NAME>
     ./devstack-vm-launch.py <YOUR PROVIDER NAME>